Khalid bin Sultan Al Qasimi (fashion designer): Personal life

 Khalid bin Sultan Al Qasimi was the son of Sheikh Sultan bin Muhammad Al-Qasimi, the current ruler of Sharjah, and hailed from the emirate's royal Al Qasimi family.
-He had three sisters, one half sister and a half-brother, according to the official biography of Sharjah ruler Sheikh Sultan bin Mohamed Al Qasimi.
+According to the official biography of Sharjah ruler Sheikh Sultan bin Mohamed Al Qasimi, he had three sisters, one half-sister and a half-brother.
 His twin sister, Hoor bint Sultan Al Qasimi, is the director of the Sharjah Art Foundation.

 Khalid's older half-brother, Sheikh Mohammed bin Sultan Al Qasimi, died of a heroin overdose in 1999 at the family's English manor house in Sussex.

 Al Qasimi was found dead in his London penthouse apartment in Knightsbridge on 1 July 2019.
-Three days of national mourning across the UAE were declared, beginning with flags to be flown at half mast.
+Three days of national mourning across the UAE were declared, beginning with flags to be flown at half-mast.
 He was laid to rest on 3 July at Jubail Cemetery.
 His father posted images and a video of the funeral prayers on Instagram.
 During his funeral his father was flanked by his fellow rulers, including Sheikh Saud bin Saqr Al Qasimi, ruler of Ras Al Khaimah, Sheikh Humaid bin Rashid Al Nuaimi, ruler of Ajman, and Sheikh Ammar bin Humaid Al Nuaimi, Crown Prince of Ajman, Sheikh Saif bin Zayed Al Nahyan, deputy prime minister and minister of interior, and Sheikh Nahyan bin Mubarak Al Nahyan, minister of tolerance.

-On 11 December 2019 a hearing was held at Westminster Coroner's Court about the circumstances of Al Qasimi's death.
+On 11 December 2019, a hearing was held at Westminster Coroner's Court about the circumstances of Al Qasimi's death.
 Al Qasimi had spent his final hours on the night before his death partying according to the toxicology report by Dr Susan Patterson he had high levels (more than 300mg) of the sex-drug GHB and cocaine in his system.
 Detective Sergeant Adrian De Villiers, who investigated his death, stated: ″There is no suggestion of anybody acting in a way to give or make Khalid take these drugs″.
 Relatives of the Prince were not present.
 Coroner Bernard Richmond QC gave a verdict of drugs-related death.